Suchismita-Deb/Suchismita-Deb.github.io/content/post/Java/ImportantTopic.md

 ### Open Addressing.
 If there is any collision in any index find some alternative index.
 There are many methods like *Linear Probing*, *Quadratic Probing*, *Double Hashing*.

+### Method overloading and method overriding.
+Multiple methods with different parameters - Method Overloading.

+There is parent class and child class extends the parent class.
+Then the child class modifies the method and override the behaviour of teh same method - Method Overriding/Dynamic Binding.

+### Interface.
+Declare the method signature in interface.
+After Java8 we can also have default methods in the interfaces.
+The class implements the interface need to provide the implementation of all the method declared in the interface.

+### Abstract Class.
+We canot instantiate an object of this class.
+It has one or more abstract methods in it.

+### When to use interface and abstract class?
+Generally go with interface as we can implement more interfaces bt we cannot extends more classes.

+### How to handle exception in java.
+Compile time exception ( try and catch we need to handle it in code ) and runtime exeption(problem with logic like arithmetic exception).

+### finally block in excetion.
+Generally finally gets executed.
+In case of connection type work we use finally.

+### Difference between hashmap and hashtable.